Do You Need Insurance to Register a Car? State Rules 2026

 Short answer: yes in 43 states

-The basic rule across the United States is that you cannot legally drive without proof of financial responsibility, and 43 of the 50 states tie that proof directly to vehicle registration.
-The DMV verifies coverage at the counter or — increasingly — through a real-time electronic check against the insurer's policy database.
-The other seven jurisdictions either let you post a bond, qualify as a self-insurer, or pay an uninsured-motorist fee instead of carrying a policy.
-New Hampshire alone has no statutory liability requirement at all, though most NH drivers carry coverage anyway because the financial consequences of an at-fault accident still apply.
+Almost everywhere in the US, you cannot legally drive without proof of financial responsibility, and 43 of the 50 states tie that proof directly to vehicle registration.
+The DMV checks your coverage at the counter, or increasingly through a real-time electronic query against the insurer's policy database.
+The remaining seven jurisdictions let you post a bond, qualify as a self-insurer, or pay an uninsured-motorist fee in place of a policy.
+New Hampshire is the one state with no statutory liability requirement at all, yet most drivers there buy coverage anyway, since the financial fallout from an at-fault crash hits just as hard.

-That distinction — is insurance required at registration versus is insurance required to drive — is the source of most confusion.
-Even in states without a registration-time check, driving uninsured exposes you to civil liability, license suspension, and SR-22 requirements after any reportable incident.
+Two questions get tangled here: is insurance required at registration, or is it required to drive?
+That confusion trips up a lot of people.
+Even in states that skip the registration-time check, driving uninsured leaves you open to civil liability, license suspension, and SR-22 requirements after any reportable incident.
 Our driving without insurance penalties by state guide breaks down fines, suspension lengths, and jail-time exposure by jurisdiction.
-The cheapest path through registration is almost always to bind a policy first.
+The cheapest way through registration is almost always to bind a policy first.

 State-by-state requirements